AnanyaSwarnkar/AnanyaSwarnkar/README.md

 - 👩‍💻 A Competitive Programmer and a Full Stack Developer

-- 🌱 I’m currently learning React
+- 🌱 I’m currently working on ML Projects

 - 💬 Ask me about **Java, Python, HTML, CSS and JavaScript**